 Unfortunately, dosing errors are common in residents with renal impairment and can cause adverse effects and poor outcomes.
 Some nursing home facilities overmedicate residents in order to subdue unwanted behaviors.
 Behavioral disturbances, particularly in residents with dementia and Alzheimers may include restlessness, verbal or physical aggression, yelling out, and sleep disturbances.
 Facilities may prescribe powerful antipsychotic drugs to control this behavior.
 In some extreme cases, patients have been forcibly held down while being administered their medications.
 Intentionally overmedicating a resident to control unwanted behavior is nursing home abuse.

 If you feel that your loved one is being overmedicated in a nursing home, first contact the local agency on aging, a government agency that specializes in senior citizen issues.
 These agencies employ Case Workers and Ombudsmen who investigate senior citizen abuse, especially in a nursing home situation.
-Then contact an attorney with experience investigating and litigating nursing home injury cases.
+Then contact a Philadelphia nursing home negligence attorney with experience investigating and litigating nursing home injury cases.